 Statins are important to the overall management of cardiovascular risk for many patients.
 They are relatively low cost, orally administered medications that effectively reduce plasma cholesterol.
 The most popular ones are atorvastatin (Lipitor), simvastatin (Zocor), and rosuvastatin (Crestor).

 The body has two sources of cholesterol, dietary and biosynthesis primarily in the liver.
 Statins inhibit the hepatic biosynthesis of cholesterol.

-Statins are similar in structure to a precursor molecule reguired for cholesterol synthesis.
-Statins competitively inhibit the enzymatic conversion of HMG-CoA by competing for reductase, an enzyme intergral to the synthesis of cholesterol.
+Statins are similar in structure to a precursor molecule required for cholesterol synthesis.
+Statins competitively inhibit the enzymatic conversion of HMG-CoA by competing for reductase, an enzyme integral to the synthesis of cholesterol.
 Inhibiting biosynthesis reduces hepatic production and secretion of cholesterol.

 In some cases, statins do not adequately reduce cholesterol levels and many patients cannot tolerate statins because of side effects such as muscle aches and pains, muscle damage, increased blood sugar, cognitive impairment and rarely liver injury (FDA, 2016).

 PCSK9 inhibitors are a new class of drugs that can dramatically reduce plasma levels of low density cholesterol (LDL-C), "Bad cholesterol".
 PCSK9 inhibitors are monoclonal antibodies (MABs) that are manufactured to bind to free proprotein convertase subtilisin Kexin 9 (PCSK9) in the plasma.